42 of our best tips for how to increase blog traffic, edited for brevity.

 There are a wide variety of tools like Zemanta that make the promotion and distribution process of content easy for you.
 Zemanta lets you share your content to other influential partner sites via promoted recommendations, in-text links, or in-stream ads.

 Many solutions of this nature will allow you to choose your budget and which demographic you want to target your content to and they will do the rest.

-Don’t just leave your old content to gather dust in your blog’s archives.
+Don’t just leave your old content to gather dust in your blog’s archives, use it to increase blog traffic over the long term.
 You can recycle old content and automate it to send as personalized recommended content based on your subscriber’s information like their previous downloads or the content that they shared.

 A less technical way to repurpose old content is to simply take your most popular content and turn it into another media; create audio “blogcasts” of written content and put it on Soundcloud or iTunes, or create slideshows, infographics, etc and then syndicate them on web 2.0 sites.

 Evergreen content can be shared over and over again due to its always-relevant nature; meaning it holds the same value today as it did two or three years ago when it was written.

 To put this content marketing idea into action and increase blog traffic, try using plugins for WordPress like Revive Old Post that let you automatically share your evergreen content on social media —if that’s something you think is appropriate for your brand, as some brands consider auto-tweeting a bad marketing tactic.

 Dropshippers can enhance their user’s experience by providing them with personalized content to increase blog traffic and loyalty.

 Like Amazon, where products similar to those in your purchase history are displayed in the recommended section, you can seek widgets, tools, or plugins that collect intelligence about the pages your user has visited and recommend to them content that’s similar to those pages.

 12. Post-Purchase Drip Campaign